 We invest in marketable securities of highly rated financial institutions and investment-grade debt instruments and limit the amount of credit exposure with any one entity.
 We have classified our marketable securities as "available-for-sale" and, accordingly, carry such securities at aggregate fair value.
 In accounting for investments, we evaluate if a decline in the fair value of a marketable security below our cost basis is other-than-temporary, and if so, we record an impairment charge related to any credit loss in our consolidated statement of operations.
-The factors that we consider in our evaluation include the fair market value of the security, the duration and magnitude of the security's decline, and our intent to sell or whether it would more likely than not be required to sell the security before the expected recovery of the amortized cost basis.
+The factors that we consider in our evaluation include the fair market value of the security, the duration and magnitude of the security's decline, and our intent to sell or whether we would more likely than not to be required to sell the security before the expected recovery of the amortized cost basis.
 The determination of whether a loss is other than temporary is highly judgmental and can have a material impact on our results.
 During the fiscal years ended June 30, 2009 and 2008, we recorded approximately \$516,000 and \$535,000, respectively, in other-than-temporary impairment charges.
-No similar charges were recorded in the fiscal year ended June 30, 2007.
-In April 2009, the FASB issued FSP No. FAS 115-2 and FAS 124-2, Recognition and Presentation of Other-than-Temporary Impairments, or FSP FAS 115-2, which amended the other-than-temporary impairment model for debt securities.
-As a result of the adoption of this standard, during fiscal year 2009 we reclassified \$54,000 of previously recognized other-than-temporary impairment charges to other comprehensive loss as a cumulative effect adjustment.
+No similar charges were recorded in the fiscal year ended June 30, 2010.
+We adopted certain provisions of ASC Topic 320, "Investments-Debt and Equity Securities," on April 1, 2009.
+As a result of the adoption of these provisions, during fiscal year 2009 we reclassified \$54,000 of previously recognized other-than-temporary impairment charges to other comprehensive loss as a cumulative effect adjustment.